rkotze/rkotze.github.io/_posts/2016-04-03-redux-keeping-it-immutable.md

 }
 {% endhighlight %}

-array.splice - use slice with spread operator or concat array remove - use concat and slice

-Don't directly change the `oldState` parameter object, use a new object `{}` or `Object.assign`
+Don't directly change the `oldState` parameter object as this will mutate the object passed in and could affect the application in a later state.
+Instead use a new object `{}` or `Object.assign` to create a new object without affecting the old one.

 {% highlight javascript %}
 const immutableObject = (oldState, newState) => {